Supercharged immune cells take aim at Hard-to-Treat cancers

 Summary

-This early-phase trial tests a personalized cell therapy for people with metastatic solid tumors that have a specific genetic change called KRAS G12V.
-The patient's own immune cells are collected, genetically modified to recognize and attack the cancer, and then infused back.
+This early-phase trial tests a personalized treatment for people with metastatic solid tumors that have a specific genetic change called KRAS G12V.
+The patient's own immune cells (T cells) are collected, genetically modified to recognize and attack cancer cells carrying the KRAS G12V protein, and then infused back.
 The study aims to find the safest dose and check for side effects in up to 24 participants.

 Get updates